packttest/LearningCurve/Linux/README.md

 ### Shell types
 In Unix/Linux shell types are broadly devided into two categories:
 1. The Bourne Shell.
-Default prompt is *$*.
+Default prompt is **$**.
 There are various sub-categories:
   * Bourne shell (sh)
   * Korn shell (ksh)
   * Bourne Again shell (bash)
   * POSIX shell (sh) and many others.

+ **NOTE:** In 1970, Stephen R. Bourne has devloped shell at AT&T Bell Labs.
+It was the first shell appeared on UNIX system, hence it is called as "the shell".

 2. The C Shell.
-Default prompt is *%*.
+Default prompt is **%**.
   * C shell (csh)
   * TENEX/TOPS C shell (tcsh) and any others.